Eora

 Portrait of Bennelong, a senior Wangal clansman of the Eora.

 The Eora (/ˈjʊərə/; also Yura) are an Aboriginal Australian people of New South Wales.
 Eora is the name given by the early colonising British military officers (Note: "Neither the word lists nor the contexts in which eora is used in these early accounts suggest the word eora was associated with a specific group of people or a language.") to a group of Aboriginal people belonging to the clans along the coastal area of what is now known as the Sydney basin, in New South Wales, Australia.
 The Eora spoke a dialect of the language of the Darug people, whose traditional lands lie further inland within the Sydney basin, to the west of the Eora.

 Contact with the first white settlement's bridgehead into Australia quickly devastated much of the population through epidemics of smallpox and other diseases.
-Their descendants live on, though their languages, social system, way of life and traditions are mostly lost.
+Descendants live on, though their traditions, languages, social system, and way of life are mostly lost.

 Radiocarbon dating suggests human activity occurred in and around Sydney for at least 30,000 years, in the Upper Paleolithic period.
 However, numerous Aboriginal stone tools found in Sydney's far western suburbs gravel sediments were dated to be from 45,000 to 50,000 years BP, which would mean that humans could have been in the region earlier than thought.